c055/docs/whitepaper_v0.3.md

 ###Collateral requirements and debt ceilings

 There are two primary factors that determine the risk of a given collateral type: Market depth and volatility.
-While these two factors are related - more market depth means less volatility - they still contribute separately to the overall risk and are thus each managed with a separate mechanism.
+While these two factors are related - more market depth means less volatility - they still contribute separately to the overall risk and are thus each managed with a separate mechanisms.

 ####Market depth risk

 The impact of market depth on the risk of a collateral type is managed through the **debt ceiling**.
 In short, the debt ceiling is the maximum amount of issuance debt that can be held in CDPs that use the same type of collateral.
 Once the debt ceiling for a collateral type has been reached, no more Dai can be issued using the asset as collateral, until existing CDPs using the asset are covered.
 New Dai can still be issued using a different asset as collateral.

-The debt ceiling is set by MKR holders through voting, by analysing the market depth of an asset and setting the debt ceiling accordingly, subject to continuous, rigorous review.

 ####Volatility risk